Academic Support Center

 This program offers peer tutoring on a one-to-one as well as group basis.
 Peer tutoring arrangements can be made by contacting the Academic Support Center.

-Learning disability services are offered on a highly individualized basis and may include extended time and alternate locations for tests, peer tutors, note takers and texts on tape.
+Services to students with disabilities are offered on a highly individualized basis and may include extended time and alternate locations for tests, peer tutors, note takers and texts on tape.
 Students may contact the LD coordinator in the Developmental Studies Department to arrange for services.
 Documentation is required.

 FLCC’s writing center offers assistance to students on any writing project on a drop-in basis.
 The Write Place provides a comfortable environment for individualized or small-group work at four locations: the Academic Commons, the Honors House, and at both the Geneva and Wayne Campus Centers.
-Faculty members from the Humanities and Developmental Studies, who staff the center, help students develop their sense of personal expression and writing skills in a supportive and collegial setting.
+Faculty members from the Humanities and Developmental Studies departments, who staff the center, help students develop their sense of personal expression and writing skills in a supportive and collegial setting.
 In the Write Place, students can seek help with organizing, drafting, documenting, and revising their essays or research papers.
 Visit the Writing Center Page.